wldgrd/curry_company/README.md

 # curry_company
-This repository contains files and scripts to built a company strategy dashboard.
+This repository contains files and scripts to built a company strategy dashboard..